ruby-processing/JRubyArt/README.md

 ## JRubyArt

 Is a development fork of [ruby-processing][] that may soon have a somewhat independent existence, see [processing-core][] at least in the short term.
-Plan was that JRubyArt releases (pre-releases) would use jruby-9.0.0.0 from the start, but now I think it might be more sane to start with jruby-1.7.19.
-However until that time:-
+Plan was that JRubyArt releases (pre-releases) would use jruby-9.0.0.0 from the start, but now I think it might be more sane to start with jruby-1.7.18.
+Version 0.2.0.pre since available from rubygems.
+To build from repo:-

 You should (like ruby-processing) install [processing-2.2.1][]